tk-notes/lucas-meier-blog/content/posts/2022/03/on-moneros-ring-signatures/index.md

 {{<note>}}
 We use $s = k - e x$ instead of $s = k + ex$ as before.
-This doesn't make any difference, but allows us to only use subtraction in the signing process.
+This doesn't make any difference, but allows us to confine subtraction to the signing process.
 {{</note>}}

 **Verifying:**